 Bankers Hill, also known as Park West, is a neighborhood in San Diego’s Uptown.
 The southern end of the neighborhood is primarily residential and many single-family homes there date from the late 19th century.
 It acquired its name from its reputation for affluence.

-Barrio Logan is a coastal neighborhood named after Congressman John A. Logan, who in 1871 wrote legislation to provide federal land grants and subsidies to a transcontinental railroad which never materialized.
+Barrio Logan is a coastal neighborhood named after Congressman John A. Logan, who in 1871 wrote legislation to provide federal land grants and subsidies to a transcontinental railroad that never materialized.
 In 1881, a new street was named Logan Heights, which over time came to lend itself to the neighborhood.
 In 1910, Mexican refugees of that country’s revolution began settling in the neighborhood and it came to be known more commonly by its current name.
 During World War II, Naval Base San Diego expanded into the until-then mostly residential barrio.
 Rezoning for industry accelerated in the 1950s and ’60s.
 The construction of Interstate 5 in 1963 and the San Diego-Coronado Bridge in 1969 further scarred the community.
 Today over half the neighborhood’s Community Plan Area is under the jurisdiction of either the United States Navy or the Port of San Diego.
-In the 1970s, it was the site of a non-violent uprising against more redevelopment and Chicano Park was dedicated on a site previously intended for a federal building.
+In the 1970s, it was the site of a non-violent uprising against more redevelopment, and Chicano Park was dedicated on a site previously intended for a federal building.
 The concrete pillars of the bridge and freeway are well known for their murals.